JochemTolsma/SNA-4-Social-Scientists/docs/025-Dyads.md

 #> 11          11     0.650 0.474 0.383
 ```

 Whow!
 Please look at the above results for at least **5 minutes** before you move one.
 What is your interpretation?
+Do you observe a (significant) trend?
+Suppose that the mean distance indeed decreased but that, as a consequence, also the variance in this opinion decreased.
+What impact would this have for the covariance?

 ### Distinguishing period trends from lifecourse trends

+The above results are hard to interpret.
+In part because we mix up period trends and and within-trends.
+And although we are interested in influence and shared context effects, we must not forget about (de)selection effects.
+The couples who survive to reach within-time 11 are probably a selective subgroup of all couples.

 A bit more sophisticated: